tzachbon/Lecture---Complex-Form-Made-Easy-Angular-/README.md

 ## But wait!
 We want to add more interesting and complex things!

-Let's add date of bight field for the user.
+Let's add date of birth field for the user.
 But wait, what can we do if we want dynamic inputs?

 Like if our hero fought a lot of villains and we want to know all their names.